-That crispy-on-the-outside, tender-on-the-inside consistency is the litmus test of a good fry, but the famed “chips” at April Bloomfield’s Anglo gastropub take the standard to another level.
-The long russet fingers—first boiled and then deep-fried twice in a soy-canola–oil blend—have a creamy potato center encased in an impossibly crunchy, sea-salt-flecked shell.
-The crags of golden skin latch on to every drop of the thick cumin mayo that’s served on the side. $9
+That crispy-on-the-outside, tender-on-the-inside consistency is the litmus test of a good fry, but these “chips” take the standard to another level.
+The russet fingers—first boiled and then deep-fried twice in a soy-canola–oil blend—have a creamy potato center encased in an impossibly crunchy, sea-salt-flecked shell.
+The crags of golden skin latch on to every drop of the thick cumin mayo that’s served on the side.

-In Gotham’s french fry kingdom, the golden rods from Keith McNally’s iconic Soho bistro have been a consistent contender for the throne, and for good reason.
 The russets are downright pampered—peeled, cut via a hand-cranked slicer, soaked in water overnight (to remove excess starch), blanched in peanut oil and then fried crisp to order.
-Dusted with imported French sea salt and served in a white paper cone alongside house-made mayo, the delicate, fluffy-centered frites prove that even a humble fry can be rendered elegant in the right hands. $11
+Dusted with imported French sea salt and served in a white paper cone alongside house-made mayo, the delicate, fluffy-centered frites prove that even a humble fry can be rendered elegant in the right hands.

-Tucked away on a nondescript stretch of Orchard Street, this farm-to-table focused hideaway pays homage to its A-list British roots by serving up thick wedge-cut chips (also known as fries on this side of the pond) that are properly confited in duck fat, garlic and herbs for no less than two hours prior to meeting the fryer.
-Double fried, the husky russet taters are liberally tossed with Morton sea salt, topped with fresh parsley and chives, and served with a side of Sir Kensington’s classic ketchup. $7
+This farm-to-table focused hideaway pays homage to its A-list British roots by serving up thick wedge-cut chips (fries) that are properly confited in duck fat, garlic and herbs for no less than two hours prior to meeting the fryer.
+Double fried, the husky russet taters are liberally tossed with Morton sea salt, topped with fresh parsley and chives, and served with a side of Sir Kensington’s classic ketchup.

 Matt and Emily Hyland hit it out of the park when they opened their thin-crust, wood-fired pizza spot, Emily, in Clinton Hill in 2014.
 Three years later, the couple is opening their first Manhattan location, taking over the former Blue Ribbon Bakery space in the West Village.
 Here, the Hylands focus on Detroit-style grandma pies, plus a selection of killer snacks and burgers.
 We love the Crowlers fries, curly fries loaded up with vegan miso queso, piquant pickled jalapeños, olives and peppery scallions. $10